Dancing With The Stars 31 Recap for 10/17/2022: Most Memorable Year |

 Dancing With The Stars 31 Recap for 10/17/2022: Most Memorable Year

 Tonight is Most Memorable Year Night on Dancing With The Stars.
-Each pair will dance to a fun Disney + themed show or movie theme to celebrate the happiest streaming network on earth.

 Celebrity: Trevor Donovan